AIgen-Solutions-s-r-l/fastapi-auth-service/memory-bank/progress.md

 ## Current Status
 The auth_service project is a well-structured authentication service with:
-- User authentication and management (now using email-based login with backward compatibility for username)
+- User authentication and management with multiple authentication methods:
+  - Email-based login with backward compatibility for username
+  - Google OAuth 2.0 authentication
+  - Support for account linking between password and OAuth methods
 - Credit system functionality with Stripe payment integration
 - Email integration with enhanced error handling and diagnostics
 - Comprehensive logging